 Thermal devices are usable as long as you remember the best conditions to use them.
 You must check the presence of glass, intensive sources, and shiny objects to utilize it properly.

 Infrared is present in your everyday life!
 For example, induction cookers use infrared radiation to operate.
 Also, remote controls and optic fibers communicate with other electronic systems.

 It can also be used for heating materials.
 For advanced science, infrared technology is used to study the behavior of celestial bodies.
 Scientists use spatial radiation to know the distance, luminosity, and number of stars.

 We started with whether or not thermal imaging can be used in daylight scenarios.
-We arrive at the answer by presenting the science behind it: yes, thermal imaging works fine during daylight.
+We arrived at the answer by presenting the science behind it: yes, thermal imaging works fine for daytime use.

 However, some conditions make it perform better or worse.
 For example, ambient light, shiny materials, glasses, and water hampers the processing of thermal images.
 However, night use of lenses and monoculars are ideal for the best picture and information.